 The oil catch pan I’d bought didn’t quite fit, so I got a baking pan from Wal-Mart for about $1.00.
 The whole thing took somewhere around an hour because I was taking my time.
-It was a piece of cake and gave me piece of mind I didn’t take pics, but I also replaced the air filter.
+It was a piece of cake and gave me piece of mind :cool: I didn’t take pics, but I also replaced the air filter.
 It only took about five minutes, but the part was about $20 which was more than I’d like to have spent, but it was the cheapest I could find it.

 I don’t actually have any pictures from another event either, but my bike finally had into the shop a couple of weeks ago.
 The manual specifies valve clearance checks and adjustments every 4,000 miles.
-Those checks cost about $250 – $400 depending on the shop because they have to take the seats off (easy), remove the gas tank (pretty simple), and then removing the air intake system and carburetors Once that’s done, the timing covers have to be removed and all the normal valve checks can be completed.
+Those checks cost about $250 – $400 depending on the shop because they have to take the seats off (easy), remove the gas tank (pretty simple), and then removing the air intake system and carburetors :censored: Once that’s done, the timing covers have to be removed and all the normal valve checks can be completed.
 Once that’s been done and everything’s put back in its place, it’s time to synchronize the carbs which is fairly easy.

 Well, I know these valves (the kind with overhead cams) are supposed to be a bit noisy and that I’d feel a loss of power if they started to get tight.
 Oh yeah, I forgot to mention that valves always get tighter over time.
 If they get too tight, bad things happen.
 Anyway, I’d kept an ear on the motor and hadn’t noticed any significant loss of power, so I let it go for a while longer than normal.
 OK, it was about 9,500 miles since the last time I had them checked which was when I first got the bike

 Aside from figuring it was time for the valves to be checked, I thought I might want to lube the cables.
 This is normally a piece of cake and easily done at home.
 I’ll have more on that in a future post, but the thing I noticed was that the pull cable on the throttle (the one that gets pulled to go faster) had developed a bit of an issue up by the adjuster near the handlebars.
 It had a weird kink and I figured it might be better to replace it sooner rather than later and I should probably go ahead and do the other cable (the one that’s pulled when the throttle is closed) while I was at it.
-While figuring out what I’d have to do to replace the cables, I noticed that the pull cable was starting to fray near the carburetor I also noticed that I’d have to remove the tank to change out the cable.
+While figuring out what I’d have to do to replace the cables, I noticed that the pull cable was starting to fray near the carburetor :shock: I also noticed that I’d have to remove the tank to change out the cable.
 Well, the shop was going to do that as part of the valve adjustment, so I decided to let them do it.

 Last, but not least, there was the matter of an oil seepage on the left side of the bike.
 It wasn’t much and never even dripped, but I’d feel better with that taken care of as well.
 We (the shop and I) thought it was coming from the shift shaft.
 That oil seal is a $15 part and it’s easy to replace, so I told ‘em to have at it.

 So, I got the bike back from the shop and was given some very good and unexpected news.
 Remember how valves always tighten up over time and the manual says to check my bike’s valves at no small expense every 4,000 miles?
 Yeah, I’m throwing that valve check interval right out the window.
-The mechanic who did the valve adjustment said they were still a bit on the loose side of specifications after 9,500 miles Then there was that oil leak… It turns out the shift shaft wasn’t leaking, but rather the timing inspection covers.
+The mechanic who did the valve adjustment said they were still a bit on the loose side of specifications after 9,500 miles :D Then there was that oil leak… It turns out the shift shaft wasn’t leaking, but rather the timing inspection covers.
 The shop didn’t figure this out until after they’d pulled the linkage.
 As a result of the shift linkage being essentially rebuilt, the feel of the shifter is like brand new!
 Oh yeah – They also fixed the leak from the inspection covers while they were at it

 I knew the throttle cables would feel different after being replaced, but I didn’t expect them to be that different!
 I swear it feels like someone removed a friction brake from the throttle that had kept it from moving freely!
 The shop also adjusted the rear brake (which I was planning on doing myself, but I’m happy to have them do it) and synchronized the carburetors so the bike is now running smoother and stronger

 One of my good friends out in Florida had said he’d chip in $250 toward this service as a Christmas present (I’ve been putting it off for a while due to the expense) and that he’d just call the shop and do it with his credit card over the phone.
 Well, he called the shop, but he didn’t put up $250.
 He paid for the entire thing!!!
-JR is a great guy and I’m very thankful for this gift It was sorely needed and truly appreciated, especially with everything going on
+JR is a great guy and I’m very thankful for this gift :D It was sorely needed and truly appreciated, especially with everything going on

 This post is running long, so I’ll wait and do the write-up on the clutch lever replacement and all in a separate post in the near future.
 To sum this all up though, the front brake is much better feeling and stronger, the rear brake feels better after its adjustment, the throttle is smoother and not about to break unexpectedly, the shifter feels like it’s brand new, the oil has been changed, the air filter replaced, and the carbs have been synched.